microsoft/fast/packages/web-components/fast-components/docs/design/localization.md

 ```

 ### DirectionalStyleSheetBehavior
-[`DirectionalStyleSheetBehavior`](/docs/api/fast-foundation.directionalstylesheetbehavior/) can be used to apply arbitrary LTR and RTL stylesheets, depending on the nearest [`FASTDesignSystemProvider's direction`](/docs/api/fast-components-msft.fastdesignsystemprovider.direction/)` property.
+[`DirectionalStyleSheetBehavior`](/docs/api/fast-foundation.directionalstylesheetbehavior/) can be used to apply arbitrary LTR and RTL stylesheets, depending on the nearest [`FASTDesignSystemProvider`s direction](/docs/api/fast-components-msft.fastdesignsystemprovider.direction/) property.

 **Example: Using `DirectionalStyleSheetBehavior`**
 ```ts